resque/resque/docs/HOOKS.md

 The available hooks are:

+* `before _enqueue`: Called with the job args before a job is placed on the queue.
+  If the hook returns `false`, the job will not be placed on the queue.

 * `after_enqueue`: Called with the job args after a job is placed on the queue.
   Any exception raised propagates up to the code which queued the job.